tim-js/timjs-workshop-01-javascript-citizens/README.md

-# tim.js workshop: The Fundamentals, part 1
+# tim.js workshop 01: The Citizens of ECMAScript

 Welcome to the first JavaScript workshop, organized by [tim.js][timjs].